TrevorPilley/phone-number-parser/README.md

 using PhoneNumbers;
 ```

-Parsing a phone number is achieved via the `PhoneNumber.Parse` method (or alternatively or `PhoneNumber.TryParse`), there are 2 overloads:
+Parsing a phone number is achieved via the `PhoneNumber.Parse` method (or alternatively or `PhoneNumber.TryParse`).
+Any spaces, hyphens or other formatting in the input string is ignored.

+There are 2 overloads:

 ```csharp
 // If the phone number string is in international format (e.g. +XX):